leep-frog/very-import-ant/README.md

         // If you want the imports to be added as you type "editor.formatOnType": true,
-        // If you want the imports to be added only when you save the file "editor.formatOnSave": true,
+        // If you want the imports to be added when you save the file "editor.formatOnSave": true,
         // If you want the imports to be added whenever you paste something into your editor "editor.formatOnPaste": true,